 This entry also wound up being the longest of the series.
 It was at this point I was starting to get a desire to tell stories.
 The concept went beyond anything I had considered before and upon finishing it, I wasn’t sure where to go from here.
 Eventually, the idea to end the series came about since there were only so many ways to draw a maze and I really didn’t know where to go from here.
 So, entry 17 was hastily put together to end it all.
 While I don’t hate 17, I wish I had stopped at 16 since it felt like a proper finale.

-One year has supposedly passed even though it’s not stated.
-However, Stephen’s new hair style should let out know that things have changed.
+Some time has passed although it’s not specifically stated how much.
+Stephen’s new hair style should let out know that things have changed.
 The inhabitants of Wacky World are dying until Stephen throws his sword into the ground which revives….utter nonsense…They lure him back to Wacky World but fortunately for him, these guys are dopes.
-The maze idea hadn’t gotten stale so I copped out here.
+The maze idea had gotten a bit stale so I copped out here.
 Stephen fought the same generic baddies as before.
 Again… …and again…oh on this page we learn that the magic powder is poison!
 Who knew??
 So he goes to fight another baddie… …again…and uses said poison to stop him.
 Then he steals something from the corpse.
-A random cat runs by and he drops what he stole casuing his sword to fall in it as well.
+A random cat runs by and he drops what he stole causing his sword to fall in it as well.
 Apparently it was yucky.
 But then the secret weapon arrives: the Robo-Devil!!
 They can’t make mazes but they can make this….
 Stephen uses his sword which I guess became more powerful in the yucky stuff and uses it to malfunction the Robo-Devil, thereby destroying it and ending this mess once and for all…AGAIN.

 After I decided to end Stephen’s Wacky Maze, I still wanted to utilize Stephen as a character in some way but wasn’t quite sure how.
 To test the waters of straight storytelling minus the mazes, I chose to write a continuation to Stephen’s Wacky Maze called Stephen’s Weird Adventure that would be narrative driven.
 The story tries to explain how this evil kept coming back, but it’s ridiculous and not one of my favorite works.
 But it was a first.

+I believe this was the first appearance of Stephen’s jacket look.
+It’s a look I kept him in going forward.
 The cover art was done by Jamin Sponaugle featuring Stephen slaughtering some Tasdevils.
 Clearly, a much different style than my own.
 Stephen and Jamin are now older.
 Stephen finds the corpse of a Tasdevil on the way to a party, clearly a very swanky one!
 He finds Jamin and shows him what he’s found.
 Jamin agrees to help take care of whatever is happening, but Stephen decides to get more help.
 He enlists the help of two other friends: Scott and Ryan.
 Together, they set out to investigate a mysterious building that appeared as soon as they were prepared.
 Stephen breaks in with ease and they head inside.
-I could be wrong but I believe this was the first appearance of Stephen’s jacket look.
 Such a phenomenon did not escape the eye of the Carthage Courier, who was able to interview AND publish a story about our heroes during the time they went inside.
 Anyway, the Tasdevils are setting traps and look decayed as hell.
 The main baddie cut his own arm because that’s what the cool kids were doing.
 Our heroes make their way to the army of Tasdevils to find their leader.
 The head Tasdevil tells Stephen that as long as his heart still beats, they will live.
 He wasn’t as eloquent as that but you get the point.
 Stephen understands the riddle and insists on a heart transplant because they’re easy to come by (right?).
 A scientist appears randomly and wanted to research a Tasdevil.
 So our remaining trio is sent to retrieve one.
 Fortunately one came looking for them and made the search pointless.
 For whatever reason, I was trying to explain the anatomy of these creatures, but it never goes anywhere in the story.
-Here, Stephen has speedily recovered from his heart transplant, and the doctor hands his old heart over, no questions asked.
+Here, Stephen has speedily recovered from his heart transplant, and the doctor hands his old heart over.
+No questions asked.
 The scientists “fix” the Tasdevil which then kills them upon resurrection, gruesomely I might add.
 The Tasdevil grows in size and attacks more innocent people.
 Soon, Stephen destroys the heart (which should have already killed them since it no longer beats…) and sends the Tasdevil into an insane transformation process, showcasing previous iterations from the series.
 After being handed a $50.00 bill for his surgery (obviously no real concept of cost), Stephen thanks his friend and walks off into the sunset.
 THE END!

-That crossover eventually opened the door to Stephen’s next series, the Destructors.
-However, a year after that series, I thought it might be fun to revisit Stephen’s Wacky Maze with Stephen now being a full-fledged superhero.
+After some time away from the series, I thought it might be fun to revisit Stephen’s Wacky Maze with Stephen now being a full-fledged superhero.
 Remembering the hero of legend, the people of this land sent a beacon to summon him back to fight back the returning evil.
 He followed the call and went to rescue this world.
-The story did nothing more than return the character to his roots.
-Although I wish I had done more with the idea than what I did.
+The story did nothing more than return the character to his roots, making me wish I had done more with the idea than what I did.

 This was a story I did just for fun.
 This took place some time after the original stories.
 Stephen had recently joined with the Destructors and after awhile he took a break.
 But, it didn’t last long.
 Once the ancient hero of Wacky Land (or Wacky World… I wasn’t consistent), Stephen White defeated the evil Tasdevils and the Devil (aka Bigger Boss).
 It then became a peaceful land, ruled by King Sataris, who was rescued by the hero when he was a boy, who may have been first seen in entry 3.
 The king recognized the impending doom on the horizon and decided to find their lost hero.
 Stephen has to remember the wall and make his way back.
 Something happens in the narrative but I’m not sure what.
 Eventually, Spike the Tasdevil teams up with the Devil and the Reaper and presents Stephen with a new maze.
 Stephen fights the Reaper then finds a controller like before to call Big Boss for an assist.
 They have to stop leaving those things around.
 Stephen fights the Devil.
 Big Boss fights Spike.
 Ultimately, the heroes win.
 King Sataris offers his crown to Stephen but declines.
 Instead, he nominates Big Boss for the crown, who accepts.
 Big Boss sends Stephen home where he is greeted by Lightning Bolt, letting him know his vacation is over.
 THE END!